8 Tips for Safe Materials Stacking

 It’s important to ensure that you properly stack and store materials in your workplace so that they don’t endanger workers.
-For example, unstable stacks could collapse onto workers.
+For example, unstable stacks could collapse onto workers and cause injuries and in some cases fatalities.
 And piles that block sprinklers can pose a fire hazard.

-Naturally, you must comply with the requirements for safely storing materials in your jurisdiction’s OHS regulations, both when storing materials on racks or in piles/stacks.
-But here are eight general tips for safe stacking:
+Naturally, you must comply with the requirements for safely storing materials in your jurisdiction’s OHS regulations, both when storing materials on racks or in piles and stacks.
+Follow these eight general tips to help you keep your employees and your stacking procedures compliant.

 - Ensure that materials aren’t stacked so high that they’re in danger of toppling over or collapsing.